 Frank is concerned for his dog, begging Howard to pass a message requesting someone check on him, but “I don’t have access” is the repeated response, and with no memory of how or why he is there Frank keeps looping around a coffee shop conversation, the memory morphing in the nightmare of his capture.
 Did Gabby set him up?
 Was her purpose to identify him?

-Written and directed by Travis Milloy, the post-production of Somnio may have been funded through a Kickstarter campaign but beautifully and atmospherically filmed with flashbacks to a modern cityscape with the eerieness of another time and place hinted at by the digital enhancements, the brightly lit flying cars and aspects of the minimal score reminding of Blade Runner, it is as professionally presented as any studio feature.
+Written and directed by Travis Milloy, the post-production of Infinity Chamber, may have been funded through a Kickstarter campaign under the provisional title of Somnio but beautifully and atmospherically filmed with flashbacks to a modern cityscape with the eerieness of another time and place hinted at by the digital enhancements, the brightly lit flying cars and aspects of the minimal score reminding of Blade Runner, it is as professionally presented as any studio feature.

 From the outset there are aspects of Cube in the contained environment, the lack of cues as to what is going on, and also the dilemma prison of Hannu Rajaniemi’s Quantum Thief, and like that novel it is concerned with the malleability of memory, while the dislocation, the confusion, the shifting personal perspective reminds of the deep space hibernation sickness thriller Pandorum also scripted by Milloy, as well as Source Code, the re-living of moments in different ways, pulling information from memories, subconscious wishes rather than reality.